aidswidjaja/study/docs/geography/index.md

 * BBC Bitesize KS3 Geography
 * BBC Bitesize GCSE Geography (CCEA, AQA, OCR, and Edexcel)

+**Looking for Geology?
+You might be able to find more information on plate tectonics in [Science](../science/s5/tectonic-plates.html).**

 #### Study Notes

 - [ ] Interconnections